xy-241/CS-Notes/content/Networking/DNS/DNS Record.md

 - Powers **Host Aliasing** which allows a [[Hostname#Alias Hostname]] to be mapped to [[Hostname#Canonical Hostname (CNAME)]]
 - In the above example, all requests go to`notes.yxy.ninja` are handled by servers under `notes.pages.dev`

+>[!tip]
+>Based on the [DNS Specification](https://www.ietf.org/rfc/rfc1035.txt), We can't create CNAME Record for **Root Domain**.
+The good new is with [Cloudflare's CNAME Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/), we are able to create a CNAME Record for Root Domain
+>
+>The CNAME Record we created in the the Cloudflare side directs traffic hitting the root domain to **Cloudflare Network**
+>
+>Then Cloudflare will use [Cloudflare Page Rule](https://developers.cloudflare.com/rules/page-rules/how-to/url-forwarding/) we configured to obtain the [[IP Address]] and send back to the clients.
+This makes it a valid [[#A Record]] query on the client-side
 ### MX Record
 ![[MX_Record.png|500]]
 - Symbol ``MX`` which stands for **Mail Exchanger**